Permian–Triassic extinction event: Terrestrial invertebrates

 The Permian had great diversity in insect and other invertebrate species, including the largest insects ever to have existed.
-The end-Permian is the largest known mass extinction of insects; according to some sources, it may well be the only mass extinction to significantly affect insect diversity.
+The end-Permian is the largest known mass extinction of insects; according to some sources, it may well be the only mass extinction to affect insect diversity significantly.
 Eight or nine insect orders became extinct and ten more were greatly reduced in diversity.
 Palaeodictyopteroids (insects with piercing and sucking mouthparts) began to decline during the mid-Permian; these extinctions have been linked to a change in flora.
 The greatest decline occurred in the Late Permian and was probably not directly caused by weather-related floral transitions.
 However, some observed entomofaunal declines in the PTME were biogeographic changes rather than outright extinctions.

 Terrestrial plants

 The geological record of terrestrial plants is sparse and based mostly on pollen and spore studies.
 Floral changes across the Permian-Triassic boundary are highly variable depending on the location and preservation quality of any given site.
 Plants are relatively immune to mass extinction, with the impact of all the major mass extinctions "insignificant" at a family level.
 Floral diversity losses were more superficial than those of marine animals.
 Even the reduction observed in species diversity (of 50%) may be mostly due to taphonomic processes.
 However, a massive rearrangement of ecosystems does occur, with plant abundances and distributions changing profoundly and all the forests virtually disappearing.
 The dominant floral groups changed, with many groups of land plants entering abrupt decline, such as Cordaites (gymnosperms) and Glossopteris (seed ferns).
 The severity of plant extinction has been disputed.

 The Glossopteris-dominated flora that characterized high-latitude Gondwana collapsed in Australia around 370,000 years before the Permian-Triassic boundary, with this flora's collapse being less constrained in western Gondwana but still likely occurring a few hundred thousand years before the boundary.
 The collapse of this flora is indirectly marked by an abrupt change in river morphology from meandering to braided river systems, signifying the widespread demise of rooted plants.

-Palynological or pollen studies from East Greenland of sedimentary rock strata laid down during the extinction period indicate dense gymnosperm woodlands before the event.
+Palynological (pollen) studies from East Greenland of sedimentary rock strata laid down during the extinction period indicate dense gymnosperm woodlands before the event.
 At the same time that marine invertebrate macrofauna declined, these large woodlands died out and were followed by a rise in diversity of smaller herbaceous plants including Lycopodiophyta, both Selaginellales and Isoetales.
 Data from Kap Stosch suggest that floral species richness was not significantly affected during the PTME.